Zimperium/zScanMarketplace/README.md

 4. Enter the API Secret Key you obtained from Step 1
 5. Click "Add secret".

+For more information, see [GitHub Documentation](https://docs.github.com/en/actions/concepts/workflows-and-actions/variables).
+You can also use a variable for the Client ID, if you prefer.

 ### Step 4 - Add and Configure zSCAN Workflow in GitHub

 1. Click the "Security" tab in your repository (GHAS must be enabled).